allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 > found
 >
 in [_bt_findsplitloc() function in Postgres source code](https://github.com/postgres/postgres/blob/54ccfd65868c013a8c6906bc894bc5ea3640740a/src/backend/access/nbtree/nbtsplitloc.c#L87).
-> Its goal it to leave as little free space as possible.
+> Its goal is to leave as little free space as possible.

 ## Summary

-The end
+In this article, you learned how the b-tree works, which is a crucial data structure for most of the modern databases.
+All in all, it may be simply described as a Binary Search Tree with two changes:
+- every node may contain more than one value
+- inserting a new value follows self-balancing algorithm